dlodola/public/readme.md

 # Welcome to my public repository on GitHub!

-This GitHub repository contains some of my tricks and tools in python that may be of use to geologists, especially those working in the oil & gas sector.
+This GitHub repository contains some of my python tricks and tools that may be of use to geologists, especially those working in the oil & gas sector.

 A good place to start is by visiting the [project page](https://dlodola.github.io/public/).